PeterThramkrongart/CompMod4/Assignment4.md

     ## '*': For one-sided hypotheses, the posterior probability exceeds 95%;
     ## for two-sided hypotheses, the value tested against lies outside the 95%-CI.
     ## Posterior probabilities of point hypotheses assume equal prior probabilities.

-Step 6: Prepare a nice write up of the analysis and anewStudieswer the questionewStudies at the top.

-Optional step 7: how skeptical should a prior be? - Try different levels of skepticism and compare them using LOO.

-Optional step 8: Include other predictors - Do age, gender and education improve the model? - Should they be main effects or interactionewStudies?